 Of course there's still a remote chance that social harmony can be achieved if sufficient effort is made by all factions.
 At what cost I don't know, but obviously if somebody could come up with a promising plan, it would be preferable to go down this track (see Culture and immigration policy).

-In my opinion, muslim's living in "western" societies should disassociate themselves, not only from the attrocities of terrorists and militant extremist organisations (such as Al-qaeda, Taliban, Isis, Hezbollah and FPI), but from the abominable philosophies which underlie them.
+In my opinion, however, muslim's living in "western" societies should detach themselves, not only from the attrocities of terrorists and militant extremist organisations (such as Al-qaeda, Taliban, Isis, Hezbollah and FPI), but from the abominable philosophies which underlie them.
 In other words, they should consider abandoning Islam (also see this note on accepting responsibility for religious atrocities).
+It's time to face the facts:- The terrorists' interpretation of the Quran is just as valid as any other - perhaps even more so than most.
+Or, putting this the right way round, all versions of Islam are just as absurd as the terrorists' version.
+The difference is that terrorists want to kill everyone who doesn't agree with their philosophy.
+Abandon the Quran and rid the world of one of its greatest sources of turmoil.

 7 October 2014: Western countries have now virtually declared war on Isis, vowing to wipe them out.
 (Tony Abbot has described the Isis movement as an attack on civilization*.)
 War or not, one could hardly imagine a crazier way of going about it than the one adopted by the western alliance.
 Unbelievable!
 Surely the principal strategy in any war is to shoot the enemy before they shoot us.
 So where do we start?
 Firstly, in our own country, all known supporters of Isis who are hiding arms or intend to join forces with Isis should be shot or kept as prisoners of war until the war ends - if it ever does end.
 (An imam commenting on TV on the decision of a few young Australian muslims to join the ISIS jihadists in Syria remarked: They don’t listen to reason.
 Isn’t this precisely the trouble with himself and his own activities?)
 Early detection followed by swift action is the key, just as it is in the treatment of cancer and other diseases.
 So-called "persons of interest" should be locked up and decontaminated.
 Secondly, the last thing the alliance should do is warn the enemy what tactics they're going to employ.
 Yet, astonishingly, we've told them exactly what we're going to do, and when.
 The Australian airforce has even had two practice runs over enemy targets without dropping a single bomb!
 What is this, an airshow?
 (One can only hope it's all a charade designed to camouflage our real intentions.)
 By the time we do attempt to attack them they will surely have run for cover (unless they are even more stupid than our politicians and commanders), probably taking refuge in places where civilian casualties will be maximised.